mikeal/multiblock/README.md

 ## `dch` - Deterministic CAR Header

 A CAR header that:
-* Must have a single root that MUST be a `multiblock` CID.
+* Must have a single root that MUST be a `cbb` CID.
    * CID of the CID Set.
     * This CID MUST use `lmh`.
 Must include a property `multiblock` that is a List of two entries
   * CID of the Block Set.
     * This CID MUST use `lmh`.
-  * CID of the `multiblock` codec, which is a multihash of the CAR body without the header (obviously).
+  * CID of the `cbb` codec, which is a multihash of the CAR body without the header (obviously).
     * This CID MUST use `lmh`.